BSidesPDX/CTF-2019/data recovery/300-OffWithYourHeads!/README.md

   When you are done with the head swap you can test to see if it was successful on your own machine.
 If it was successful, you should be able to find the flag; the hard drive model ID (and the capacity, just for fun) has been altered and houses the flag rather than the manufacturer issued information.
 If it was not successful, the flag is nevermore.
-Signs that it wasn't a success are clicking, beeping, scratching, gurgling, moaning, and/or absolute silence (as in the drive doesn't boot).
+Signs that it wasn't a success are clicking, beeping, scratching, gurgling, moaning, or dead silence (as in the drive doesn't boot).

 Here is a full list of what is provided to you:
 *  A ruler*